jjangsangy/jekyll-serif-theme/_team/vishnu-boddeti.md

 promoted: true
 ---

-Vishnu is a professor at Michigan State and leads the Human Analysis Lab in the Computer Science and Engineering Department.
+Vishnu is a professor at Michigan State University and leads the Human Analysis Lab in the Computer Science and Engineering Department.